Truinto/ONI-Modloader-SimpleMods/src/CustomizeCritter/README.txt

 Ubuntu: ~/.config/unity3d/Klei/Oxygen Not Included/mods/CustomizeCritter.json

 IMPORTANT:
-For the main categories of settings (critter_settings, egg_settings, trait_settings, and egg_modifiers) any missing option is ignored (except for id).
-For instance, if you want to make it so a critter doesn't drown, then it's sufficient to just define 'id' and 'canDrown'.
-Note that some options interact with each other.
-For instance, giving a peaceful critter an attack value still doesn't make it fight back.
-For this you need to look into the chore_table.
-I made it as easy as possible, while also allowing maximum control.
-Some changes can still prove difficult, even for me.
-I recommend small changes with lots of testing.
+- For the main categories of settings (critter_settings, egg_settings, trait_settings, and egg_modifiers) any missing option is ignored (except for id).
-If you use an id that doesn't already exists in the game, then a new type will be generated to accommodate it.
+- If you use an id that doesn't already exists in the game, then a new type will be generated to accommodate it.
 Missing options for these will be set to an default value, if it would otherwise be guaranteed to cause a crash.
 These defaults might not fit the critter you indented to create at all.
+- A lot of settings are not fully implemented and don't work.
+Settings marked with an asterisk are very likely to cause issues.
+Try to avoid them.

 General settings:
 - debug: verbose log output
 - print_all: If this flag is true during bootup, it will search for all registered entities (including from other mods) and overwrite critter_settings, egg_settings, trait_settings, and egg_modifiers with their extracted default values.
 Any previous modifications you made to these settings will be lost during this process.
-- print_verbose: During the 'print_all' procedure, it will print the chore_table as well (which isn't needed for normal use).
+- print_verbose: During the 'print_all' procedure, it will print the chore_table as well (which doesn't work currently).
 - alwaysHungry: Any food intake will have critters stomach set to 50%, causing them to constantly eat.
 - cantStarve: Tame critters cannot starve.
 - eggWildness: Disabled if negativ.
 Otherwise increase wildness on newly hatched eggs by this percentage (0.0 to 100.0).